tidyomics/.github/profile/README.md

 a tidy *interface* to work on the native objects, leveraging existing Bioconductor classes and algorithms.

+**tidyomics** is a set of R packages by an international group of developers.

 **tidyomics** allows for code such as the following:

 ```{r}